rebeccaeilering/my-dev-blog/content/Targeting Middle HTML Element/index.md

 I'm not going to go on a deep dive on how all the code worked but I just want to focus on finding the middle element automatically.

 This is pretty simple.
 First I want to get all the elements.
-In this case the paragraphs.
-What I did was a use a `.querySelectorAll` put put all the elements in a NodeList.
+In this case the paragraphs (see CodePen example below).
+What I did was a use a `.querySelectorAll` to put all the elements in a NodeList.

 Then I just use some simple math to get the middle index by getting the length of the NodeList and dividing it in half. `Math.floor((para.length) / 2)` Obviously when you divide an odd number in half you're not going to get an whole number.
 You're going to get a number with a decimal.
 So for 5, half will be 2.5.
 I use `Math.floor` to round it down to 2.
 If it's for 7, half is 3.5. `Math.floor` to round it down to 3.